lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

             WHERE <column> = 'Gasch' );

 ---
-For some queries, you have a number of choices of how you write your query.
-For this example you have at least 4 options.
-They are as follows:
+For some types of queries, you cab have a significant number of choices in how you write your query.
+For the next example I will show 2 options.
+The reason for showing these options is that you may have to work with queries that other researcher's have written - and they could use any of these styles.
+The styles used here are as follows:
 1. Use VIEWS - SQL Views are saved, named `SELECT` queries.
-They are a convenience, that allows you to refer to subsets in subsequent queries.
+They are a convenience that allows you to refer to subsets in subsequent queries.
+A view is referenced like a table in the `FROM` clause of a SQL statement.
-2. Use self-joins
-3. Use subqueries
-4. Use other SQL capabilities - in this case the `GROUP BY` (aggregate) and `HAVING` (filter aggregates) keywords.
-The SQL function `COUNT` is used here as well.

-**SECTION in PROGRESS**
+2. Use self-joins - as in the previous examples, simply more practice here.
+Also uses the VIEWS created in the first answer to this question.

 Q5: Write a SQL query to return the names of pine genes that were positively expressed more than 0.5-fold (with a significance of 1 or more) in at least two experiments
     - TABLES: `expression, genes`

-    - SQL Query Pattern

-    SELECT <column>
-    FROM <table1a> AS expressions
-    WHERE experiments.<column>

 - 5a.
-VIEW Answer: First find the experiments where genes are upreglated and significant.
-        - Next determine the genes which were upregulated in at least two experiments.
-Take the product of the upregulated genes and selecting rows where the gene ID is the same but the experiment ID is different.
-        - Finally, determine which of these genes come from pine, and project their names.

-    --OR--

-    - 5b.
-Self-join Answer: can be written one single query
+Self-join Answer: can be written one single query.
+However using a self-join with another table join, which is, in effect, a three table join, is complex to write and to read.

-    - SQL Query Pattern
+        - SQL Query Pattern:

         SELECT DISTINCT <column>
         FROM <t1> AS genes, <t2a> AS e1,<t2b> AS e2
         WHERE <t1>.<id> = <t2a>.<id>
         AND e1.<id> = e2.<id>
         AND e1.<column> >= 0.5
         AND e2.<column> >= 0.5
         AND e1.<column> >= 1.0
         AND e2.<column> >= 1.0
         AND e1.<id> <> e2.<id>
         AND <column> = 'pine';

-    - 5c.
-Subquery Answer: Make a correlated subquery where the subquery depends on some property (in this case the gene ID) of the parent query.
-You'll still need to make use of the `Upregulated` view created above to reduce code redundancy.
+    --OR--

+- 5b.
+VIEW Answer:  To improve query readability, I'll create two views.
+The first view (`upregulated`) finds the experiments where genes are upreglated and significant.
+The second view is created using the first view as a table source.

+    The second view (`uprInTwoOrMore`)is used to determine the genes which were upregulated in at least two experiments.
+This is done by by taking the product of the upregulated genes & selecting rows where the gene ID is the same but the experiment ID is different.The SQL queries which I used to create these views is shown below.

+        - SQL Query Pattern:

+        CREATE VIEW upregulated AS
+        SELECT gid, experimentid
+        FROM `gcp-for-bioinformatics.sql_genomics_examples.expression` AS expression
+        WHERE significance >= 1
+        AND level >= 0.5;

+        --SELECT all rows using the view name as a table source to see the results SELECT *
+        FROM `gcp-for-bioinformatics.sql_genomics_examples.upregulated`

+        CREATE VIEW upInTwoOrMore AS
+        SELECT DISTINCT u1.gid AS gid
+        FROM
+        `gcp-for-bioinformatics.sql_genomics_examples.upregulated` AS u1,
+        `gcp-for-bioinformatics.sql_genomics_examples.upregulated` AS u2
+        WHERE u1.gid = u2.gid
+        AND u1.experimentid <> u2.experimentid;

+        --Select using the view name as a table source to see the results SELECT *
+        FROM `gcp-for-bioinformatics.sql_genomics_examples.upInTwoOrMore`

+--Use the views by determining which of these genes come from pine, and then returning their names.
+You'll need to join the second view to the `gene` table

-     - SQL Query Pattern
+        - SQL Query Pattern:

         SELECT <column>
-    FROM <table1a> AS expressions
+        FROM
+        `gcp-for-bioinformatics.sql_genomics_examples.<table>` AS genes,
+        `gcp-for-bioinformatics.sql_genomics_examples.<view>` AS upInTwoOrMore
-    WHERE experiments.<column>
+        WHERE genes.<id> = upInTwoOrMore.<id>

-    - 5d.
-GROUP BY Answer: use GROUP BY & COUNT

-     - SQL Query Pattern

-    SELECT <column>
+        AND <column> = <stringValue>;
-    FROM <table1a> AS expressions
-    WHERE experiments.<column>

 ---
+**SECTION in PROGRESS**

 Q6: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1 or more) in at least three experiments
     - TABLES: `expression, genes`